pip-services/pip-services-docs/content/en/golang/recipes/memory_persistence/_index.md

 ```

-In most scenarios, child classes only need to override the GetPageByFilter(), GetListByFilter(), or DeleteByFilter() operations using a custom filter function.
+In most scenarios, child classes only need to override the **GetPageByFilter()**, **GetListByFilter()**, or **DeleteByFilter()** operations using a custom filter function.
 All other operations can be used right out of the box.
-Developers can implement custom methods by accessing stored data objects via the this._items property and complete transactions by calling the Save() method.
+Developers can implement custom methods by accessing stored data objects via the **this._items** property and complete transactions by calling the **Save()** method.
 See the [Data module’s API](../../data) documentation for more details.

 ### Filtering

-Persistent components in the Pip.Services Toolkit use a number of data patterns.
-IdentifiedMemoryPersistence, for example, supports Filtering.
-This pattern allows clients to use a FilterParams object to describe a subset of data as key-value pairs.
+Persistent components in the Pip.Services Toolkit use a number of data patterns. **IdentifiedMemoryPersistence**, for example, supports Filtering.
+This pattern allows clients to use a [FilterParams](../../commons/data/filter_params/) object to describe a subset of data as key-value pairs.
 These FilterParams can then be used for retrieving data in accordance with certain search criteria (see the [Commons module](../../commons)).

 ```go